 About the project

 Every time “Reflexio” takes place in a new location, it changes its shape and character which corresponds to the historical context and spatial qualities of the particular place.
 The installation is composed of large reflective mirroring floor and specifically for the location preprogrammed dynamic light performance.
-Mirrors and dynamic lights are the tools that allow to extend the physical space and play with viewer’s perception.
+Mirroring surface and dynamic shifting light are the tools that allow to extend the physical space and play with viewer’s perception.
 Visitors can observe visual transformations from the distance, as well as walk through the mirrored “upside” down imaginarium.
 The latter allows viewers to engage with architecture in an unexpected ways, where focus keeps on shifting from singular architectural elements to the space as the whole and vice versa.

 Reflexio at Estonian Museum of Architecture

 In 2019 'Reflexio' was installed as a part of permanent exhibition 'Explore Space!' at Estonian Museum of Architecture.
 “Explore Space!” deals with various facets of creating architecture, from the concept to the creation of the actual spatial experience.
 It is an environment providing sensations for various senses and inviting people to experience architecture with their whole body.
 'Explore Space!' exhibition received 'Estonian Museum Award for Permanent Exhibition 2019'.

 Reflexio is placed in the arched cellar of the XIX century Rotermann Salt Storage.
 The brick vaults of the storage still retain some salt, which makes the vaults rich in textures–a beautiful feature to reveal by light.

 During changing lighting scenarios the color of light various between warm and cool white tones, emphasising the texture of the bricks, as neutral and cold white help to reveal crispy salt crystals.
 The play of light on the architectural features, materials and textures reflect upon the large mirrored floor.
 The preprogrammed lighting performance changes its character: sometimes it enhances the architectural composition, sometimes it seeks to deconstruct the symmetry of the vaulted arched space.
 The changing light sequences play upon the viewers perception of space as it reveals and dissolves the architectural elements into the darkness.